 The spent nuclear fuel delivered to France and the United Kingdom until 30 June 2005 will be reprocessed.
-It is anticipated that the quantities agreed in the reprocessing contracts will have been delivered by that date.
-The operators of nuclear power plants are required to provide evidence of the safe reuse of all plutonium generated, generally by means of its reuse as MOX in the reactor, and the safe storage of all uranium.
+During the period since the last report, the operators of the nuclear power plants have provided evidence of the safe reuse of all plutonium generated, generally by means of its re-use as MOX in the reactor, and the safe storage of all uranium.

-All other types of fuel elements remaining in Germany, and those which will continue to be generated, will be stored in an interim storage facility until their final transportation into a repository.
-Statutory requirements stipulate that this should take place in interim storage facilities to be constructed at the sites of the nuclear power plants, which will be reserved solely for spent fuel arising at that particular site.
-The spent fuel is stored dry in casks.
-Spent fuel elements from decommissioned power reactors of Soviet design in the former GDR are likewise to be stored dry in casks at a central storage facility in Greifswald.
+All other types of fuel assemblies remaining in Germany, and those which will continue to be generated, will be stored in interim storage facilities until their final transportation into a repository.
+In line with statutory requirements this is done in interim storage facilities that have been or are yet to be constructed at the sites of the nuclear power plants, which will be reserved solely for spent fuel arising at that particular site.
+With the exception of KWO, the spent fuel is stored dry in casks licensed for transport and storage.
+Spent fuel assemblies from decommissioned power reactors of Soviet design in Greifswald and Rheinsberg are likewise stored dry in casks at a central storage facility in Greifswald.

-If, in exceptional cases, interim storage at the site of the nuclear power plants is not possible, there are two central storage facilities available at Ahaus and Gorleben which are operational and on stand-by.
+Only for exceptional cases, if interim storage at the site of the nuclear power plants is not possible on technical grounds, are two central storage facilities operational and on stand-by at Ahaus and Gorleben.